tigera-solutions/fortinet-enablement/modules/setting-up-aws.md

 ## Steps

-1. Make a copy of `terrafrom.tfvars.template` and name it `terraform.tfvars` to specify the AWS Key Pair name.
-Make sure you rename the terraform file `terrafrom.tfvars`.
+1. Make a copy of `terraform.tfvars.template` and name it `terraform.tfvars` to specify the AWS Key Pair name.
+Make sure you rename the file to `terraform.tfvars`.
+Set the `key_name` to the name of AWS Key Pair that you will use with provisioned EC2 instances, e.g. `mykey` or `my-wokshop-key`, etc.

     ```bash
     🐯 → cat terraform.tfvars

     key_name        = "mykey"
     ```

+    >If you don't have AWS Key Pair created, you can either [create a new key pair or import existing key](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html#prepare-key-pair) into AWS.

 2. **If you're using `us-west-2` region, skip this step.** Ensure that the correct AMI for your region is present in `variables.tf` for `aws_amis` , `fgtvmami` and `fmrvmami` variables.
 We will use **Ubuntu 20.04 LTS** image.
 You can use [this](http://cloud-images.ubuntu.com/locator/ec2/) site to find the right AMI matching.
 Please note that if you intend to use a different region other than `us-west-2`, you need to add the AMIs accordingly.